neicnordic/puhuri-web/docs/user_guides/user_guide_shared/membership_management_shared.md

 6. User now will get invitation email with the acceptance link.

 !!! note
-    Invitation is valid for 1 week!
+    Invitation is valid for 3 weeks!

 ### New user don't have Puhuri account: